 The annual overheads are the costs involved with running a business.
 This includes factors such as rent, petrol, internet, insurance, website fees, packaging, marketing, trade fair fees, postage and other ongoing costs you may have.

 Be sure to note all the materials used within each of your designs.
-This would be your silver, gold, gemstones, beads, packaging etc.
+This would be your silver, gold, gemstones, beads, packaging and so on.

-You will also want to include the cost of the delivery – we would recommend to always keep notes of these details so you can refer back to them later and do the calculations easily.
+You will also want to include the cost of the delivery.
+We would recommend always keeping notes of these details so you can refer back to them later and do the calculations easily.

 Here you can exclude the cost of your tools, as this would be included in your annual overhead costs.